 Quarterly S.S.
 Celebrations: Due to the fact that people identify ethnic groups best by food and music, I have implemented these celebrations as an opportunity for students to do just that as we study various immigrant cultures that have come into the United States of America since its very beginnings.
 At the close of each quarter we will celebrate and honor a couple of diverse cultures, to be determined at the beginning of the year with my new colleague.
 It is the responsibility of as many parents that wish to participate, to assist with the luncheon-type celebrations four times per year.
 This will consist of helping to prepare or purchase foods, set-up, distribution of food, and clean-up.

-Day Field Trips: Depending upon the number of students per class, we will require a certain number of parent volunteers to accompany us to Poe Health Center, Fort Caswell, Colonial Williamsburg/Jamestown, or any other locale we are able to traverse during our time together.
+Day Field Trips: Depending upon the number of students per class, we will require a certain number of parent volunteers to accompany us to History Museum/Museum of Natural Sciences, Yorktown/Jamestown, Charlotte Speedway, or any other locale we are able to traverse during our time together.
 Parents are expected to assist teachers in keeping students with their groups and remaining on task.

 Guest Speakers: If a parent has specific knowledge about any topic we are studying in school, we would love a visit with discussion and visual aids!